tinymce/tinymce-docs/tinydrive/libraries/dotnet.md

 ## Need help? ##

-We’re striving to make Tiny Drive as useful and simple as possible.
+We are striving to make Tiny Drive as useful and simple as possible.
 For support related issues such as problems with JWT authentication and implementing Tiny Drive, check our [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).